 In their wild habitats, wildcats typically hunt at dawn and dusk and are more active at night- so the animals do tend to be more active at this time.
 This tour is after operating hours; the lack of animal care traffic makes for a more intimate experience.
 The tour is geared towards adults (open to ages 13 and up).
 The animals included on the tour and the length of the tour are similar to the public tours.

 Carolina Tiger Rescue is a refuge, providing animals a safe, comfortable home for the remainder of their lives.
 Zoos generally do not acquire animals from the public.
 Visitors to Carolina Tiger Rescue are escorted by a trained staff or volunteers.

-Wildcats are most active from dusk to dawn, and often sleep during the day.
+Wildcats are most active at dusk and dawn, and often sleep during the day.
 They are also more active when the temperature is cooler- they prefer to be active at the same temperatures that we do.
 Here, they tend to take a siesta after their meal- just like we like to do!
 The animals are more likely to be active during the morning tour and the Twilight Tour.
 However, because the animals are not being observed throughout the day, and the tour is a "break" in their routine, they are generally more active than animals in a zoo.